-A redesigned MacBook Air was one of the highlight announcements at Apple'son Monday.
+A redesigned MacBook Air was one of the highlight announcements at Apple's Worldwide Developers Conference on Monday.
 The light MacBook, which hadn't been updated since late 2020, now gets the second-gen Apple Silicon chip, called the M2, a fanless body available in four colors and a new 13.6-inch Liquid Retina display.

-The new 13.6-inch MacBook Air for 2022 follows the design of the current- and models released late last year.
+The new 13.6-inch MacBook Air for 2022 follows the design of the current MacBook Pro 14- and Pro 16-inch models released late last year.
 Like those, it has a chunkier, squared-off look that's almost retro-feeling instead of the gently curved lids tapering to a point that previously gave the Air more of a wedge shape.

 The new fanless body is available in four colors: silver, space gray, starlight and midnight.
 The laptop is just 11.3 millimeters thick and weighs only 2.7 pounds (1.2 kilograms).
 The new 13.6-inch Liquid Retina display is 25% brighter than its predecessor's screen, reaching 500 nits and support for 1 billion colors.